 How is my Council Tax spent?

-We collect Council Tax for Lincolnshire County Council, the Police and Crime Commissioner for Lincolnshire and the Parish Councils.
+We collect Council Tax from more than 42,000 households in the District on behalf of Lincolnshire County Council, the Police and Crime Commissioner for Lincolnshire and some Parish Councils.

 Our services include: